svn2github/worldwind/WorldWind/README.txt

 Follow instructions above to extract the archives into the World Wind release folder.

-New features and improvements in World Wind Java SDK 1.5.0
+New features and improvements in World Wind Java SDK 1.5.0 - January 21, 2013
 ------------------------------------------------------------
 - See http://goworldwind.org/releases/ for a description of this release's major features.